 One feature that differentiates the K-1 and the 6D is in-body image stabilization (IBIS).
-The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the 6D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the 6D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 6D and the K-1 write their files to SDXC cards.
 The K-1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 6D only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.